 Consumers’ Choice Health Plan is a new health care coverage option for South Carolinians.
 We began enrolling members October 1, 2013.
-The first coverage effective date is January 1, 2014.
-This date is when health reform laws go into full effect with the Individual Mandate that requires MOST citizens to have health care coverage or health insurance.
+The first coverage effective date was January 1, 2014, also the first coverage effective date for federal Health Insurance Marketplace benefit plans .

 Consumers’ Choice is licensed by the South Carolina Department of Insurance and regulated by the US Department of Health and Human Services.